 Update 7/13: At time of publishing, Texas Housers did not have complete figures from Houston and Harris County that fit into our grading categories.
 Subsequent to a follow up, we were provided the unique data to make their assessment complete.
 Houston and Harris County have now been added to this report.
+Corpus Christi submitted their results using TERAP funds.
+The next volume of this report will evaluate this jurisdiction according to its use of ERA-1 funds.

 The CDC moratorium on evictions is set to expire on July 31, with no expectation of extension.
 In order to prevent a wave of displacement from occurring once the protection is lifted, it is imperative that the federally-backed Emergency Rental Assistance (ERA) program operates effectively here in our state.